kreauniv/comp308/_sources/racket-intro.rst.txt

     nested pair expression into the REPL, it would've shown you the second form in the output.
 Scheme does not distinguish between the two structures internally.
-Making lists is such a common use of pairs in Scheme that accessing the two pairs of a pair is done using functions named ``first`` and ``rest`` respectively.
+Making lists is such a common use of pairs in Scheme that accessing the two parts of a pair is done using functions named ``first`` and ``rest`` respectively.

 S-expressions